 Learn how to draw a great looking Stack of Money with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Stack of Money.
+By following the simple steps, you too can easily draw a perfect Stack of Money.

 What makes paper money so valuable?
 At one time, items were used as money because of their actual value.
 For example, a coin was made of gold, and its worth was dependent on the weight of the gold.